nasa/cumulus/docs/upgrade-notes/update-granules-to-include-producer_granule_id.md

 ## Background

-As part of the work for [CUMULUS-4058 Handle Granules with Identical producerGranuleId in Different Collections] (https://bugs.earthdata.nasa.gov/browse/CUMULUS-4058), we are adding a producer_granule_id column to the granules table.
+As part of the work for [CUMULUS-4058 Handle Granules with Identical producerGranuleId in Different Collections](https://bugs.earthdata.nasa.gov/browse/CUMULUS-4058), we are adding a producer_granule_id column to the granules table.

 The following updates are included: